hitcslj/AFBench/README.md

-# [Submitted to NIPS2024 Dataset & Benchmark Track]. 🚀
+# AFBench: A Large-scale Benchmark for Airfoil Design 🚀

 ## 👀Introduction